Pumpkin Pear Soup

 • Preheat the over to 425 degrees F. Cut the pumpkins in half lengthwise and scrape out the strings and seeds with a spoon.
 Brush the insides of the pumpkins with 2 tablespoons of the olive oil and place them cut side down on the baking sheet.

-• Place the baking sheet in the oven, and remove the pears when soft and lightly browned, about 20minutes.
-Continue roasting the pumpkin until a fork easily pierces all the way through (about 20 minutes longer).
+• Place the baking sheet(s) in the oven, and remove the pears when soft and lightly browned, about 20 minutes.
+Continue roasting the pumpkin until a fork easily pierces all the way through (about 20 minutes longer depending on the size of your pumpkins).

 • Scoop the flesh out of the pumpkins and set aside in a bowl.

 • Heat remaining tablespoon of oil in a large pot or dutch oven, over medium heat.
-Add the onions and garlic, and cook until softened, stirring occasionally (about 5 minutes).
+Add the onions and garlic, and cook until softened, stirring occasionally, about 5 minutes.

 • Remove from heat.
 Puree the soup with an immersion blender, or in batches in a regular blender and return to the pot.
 Stir in 1/2 cup of evaporated milk, maple syrup, and vinegar.
 Taste and adjust the seasoning as necessary.
 If the soup is too thick, stir in a little more stock or water.
+If it tastes bland to you, it probably needs more salt, and/or a splash of vinegar or lemon juice to brighten the flavor.

 • Ladle soup into bowls and garnish with a drizzle of olive oil and some roasted pepitas if desired.